 Although it’s an excellent tactic for reliable revenue, the set-it-and-forget-it approach can sneakily stifle a richer customer experience, making your subscription product or service less and less sticky over time: cue customer disengagement and churn.

-To retain your subscribers and sustain brand loyalty, offer an experience that makes customers feel like a club VIP — no membership model necessary.
+To retain your subscribers and sustain brand loyalty, offer an experience that makes customers feel like VIPs — no membership necessary.

 Making the Subscription Experience Go a Strategic Step Beyond

 There are a multitude of reasons why your customers may decide to cancel their subscription.
 Maybe they have more product than they know what to do with and can’t keep up.
 Or perhaps they’re not getting the same value as when they first signed up.
 Other times, customers get bored and search for something superior.